langchain-ai/agentevals/README.md

 ```
 </details>

+`"superset"` is useful if you want to ensure that some key tools were called at some point in the trajectory, but an agent calling extra tools is still acceptable. `"subset"` is the inverse and is useful if you want to ensure that the agent did not call any tools beyond the expected ones.

-If you would like to configure the way this evaluator checks for tool call equality, see [this section](#checking-tool-call-equality).
+**Note:** If you would like to configure the way this evaluator checks for tool call equality, see [this section](#checking-tool-call-equality).

 #### Trajectory LLM-as-judge